-The Respondent registered the Disputed Domain Name, incorporating in its entirety the Complainant's word mark and the dominant feature of the Complainant's device mark (namely, the wording "APM").
-The addition of the non-distinctive and descriptive

-(geographic) letters "mc" (referring to Monaco, the place of incorporation of the Complainant) and the TLD <.store> (a technical requirement of the registration) neither affects the attractive power of the Complainant's well-known trademarks, nor is it sufficient to prevent the finding of confusing similarity between the Disputed Domain Name and the Complainant's marks, and, together with the website content, even enhances the risk of confusion.
+The Respondent registered the Disputed Domain Name, incorporating in its entirety the Complainant's well-known NINEBOT trademark.
+The addition of a hyphen, the non-distinctive and descriptive (geographic) letters "fr" (referring to France) and the TLD <.com> (a technical requirement of the registration) neither affects the attractive power of the Complainant's well-known trademark, nor is it sufficient to prevent the finding of confusing similarity between the Disputed Domain Name and the Complainant's mark, and, together with the website content, even enhances the risk of confusion.